THE MANUFACTURING OF ANCIENT STONE BEADS

 THE SURFACE

-• The sweat of human effort
+• The sweat of human endeavor

 • The sweat from generations of human skin